teaghan/astronomy-12/md_files/4_4_spectroscopy_1.md

 <div class="alert alert-block alert-info">
 <h4>What is a Spectrum?</h4>
 A <strong>spectrum</strong> is the range of different colors or wavelengths of light that an object emits, absorbs, or reflects.
 When light is passed through a prism, it spreads out into a rainbow of colors.
-Each part of the rainbow corresponds to a different wavelength of light, and by analyzing these wavelengths, astronomers can learn a lot about the objects that produced the light, such as stars or galaxies.
+Each part of the rainbow corresponds to a different wavelength of light, and by analyzing how much light is present at different wavelengths, astronomers can learn a lot about the objects that produced the light, such as stars or galaxies.
 </div>

 <img src="https://raw.githubusercontent.com/teaghan/astronomy-12/main/Unit4/figures/prism.png" alt="Prism" width="1000" style="display: block; margin-left: auto; margin-right: auto;">